-Today I want to tell you how you can make your own spreadable butter for half the price.
+Let me tell you how you can make your own spreadable butter for half the price.
+It’s insanely easy!

 One 8-ounce tub is the equivalent of two sticks of butter.
-Depending on the brand, spreadable butter runs from about $.30 for store brands to $.50 for name brands, per ounce.
-Curiously, butter costs just about the same per ounce ($.30 to $.50) unless you buy it in bulk at Sam’s or Costco, while canola oil comes in as low as $.05 an ounce.
+Depending on the brand, spreadable butter runs per ounce from about $.35 to $.45 for name brands.

 The ratio of butter to oil in a good spreadable is two parts butter to one part oil.
-That can bring the price down to around $.25 an ounce.
-Since I don’t pay full price for groceries (I wait for things to go on sale whenever possible) I make spreadable butter for around$ .15 an ounce.
+That can bring the price down to around $.22 an ounce.
+Since I don’t pay full price for groceries (I wait for things to go on sale whenever possible) I make spreadable butter for around $ .15 an ounce.
 Your mileage may vary.

 Making your own spreadable butter is so easy, it’s nearly embarrassing:

 Place two sticks (1 cup) of room temperature butter into the bowl of your stand mixer (or any bowl if you use a hand mixer).
 Using the whip attachment, whip the butter until it is smooth, about one minute.
 Add 1/2 cup of your oil of choice (I prefer canola oil because it has a very light flavor and smooth texture).
 Whip on med-high for another minute.
 That’s it.
 You’re done.

 Store your spreadable butter in the refrigerator, in a clean container that has a lid.
 Finally, a good use for all of those spreadable butter tubs you’ve been hoarding.